I Came To Jesus Long Ago All Laden Down With Sin – Hymn Lyric

 The chastening of His rod.

-The blessed Holy Spirit puts
+The blessed Holy puts

 This question o’er and o’er: